syncfusion-content/typescript-docs/TypeScript/SunburstChart/Regions.md

 * `valueMemberPath`- Property based on the which the data segments are rendered in the  Sunburst chart
 * `legend` – displays the legend of the Sunburst Chart
 * `levels`- displays the hierarchical levels for the chart
-* `datalabel` – displays the datalabel for the Sunburst Chart
+* `dataLabel` – displays the data label for the Sunburst Chart

 ## Start and End Angle
 Start and End Angle